magomimmo/modern-cljs/doc/tutorial-14.md

 ### Fix the failed test

-By having changed the `Calculate` input from `type="button"` to `type="submit"`, when now the user clicks it, the control passes to the `action="/shopping"` and submits a POST request to the server which responds with by calling the handler function just attached to the POST "/shopping" route.
+By having changed the `Calculate` input from `type="button"` to `type="submit"`, when now the user clicks it, the control passes to the `action="/shopping"` and it submits a POST request to the server which responds by calling the handler function now attached to the POST "/shopping" route.

 We already afforded this problem in a [previous tutorial][8] dedicated to the `login` example and we solved it by preventing the